PW999/100-days-of-code/log.md

 **Today's Progress:** Continued in Ruby on the photo-graph.
 Still struggling with the API's but I'm getting used to it.

 **Thoughts:** Wasn't really motived but did it anyway.

+# Break #
+It's only been two weeks and half but I have decided to give this challenge a break because it's somewhat conflicting with another goal I've set myself: reduce my screentime.
+So spending another hour behind the screen after a days of work will make it very hard for me to keep up with that challenge (it's not that I'm doing very well on that one either).

+I'll probably enjoy a bit of coding from time to time but not an hour a day.